romkatv/powerlevel10k/README.md

 Powerlevel10k uses [gitstatus](https://github.com/romkatv/gitstatus) as the backend behind `vcs` prompt; gitstatus spawns `gitstatusd` and `zsh`.
 See [gitstatus](https://github.com/romkatv/gitstatus) for details.
-Powerlevel10k may also spawn `zsh` to trigger async prompt refresh.
+Powerlevel10k may also spawn `zsh` to perform computation without blocking prompt.
 To avoid security hazard, these background processes aren't shared by different interactive shells.

 ### Are there configuration options that make Powerlevel10k slow?